daherb/corpus-services-ng/doc/List_of_corpus_functions.md

-LanguageToolChecker:   This class takes a CorpusDataObject that is an Exb, checks if there are spell or grammar errors in German, English or Russian using LnaguageTool and returns the errors in the Report and in the ExmaErrors.
+LanguageToolChecker:   This class takes a CorpusDataObject that is an Exb, checks if there are spell or grammar errors in German, English or Russian using LanguageTool and returns the errors in the Report and in the ExmaErrors.
 The function has a fixing option: false
 The function can be used on: